Build your own workout app in 5 steps—without coding

 First, you’ll need to organize your data and connect it to AppSheet.
 AppSheet can connect to a number of data sources, but it’ll be easiest to connect it to Google Sheets, as we’ve built some nifty integrations with Google Workspace.
 I’ve already set up some sample data.
 There are two tables (one on each tab): The first has a list of exercises I do each week and the second is a running log of each exercise I do and my results (such as the weight used and my number of reps).

 Feel free to copy this Sheet and use it to start your app.
 Once you’ve done that, you can create your app directly from Google Sheets.
-Go to Tools>AppSheet>Create an App and AppSheet will read your data and set up your app.
+Go to Extensions>AppSheet>Create an App and AppSheet will read your data and set up your app.
 Note that if you’re using another data source, you can follow these steps to connect to AppSheet.

 Step 2: Create a form to log your exercises